Benefits of Nutritionists & Dietitians: What They Can Do For You

 This is especially important for those who have higher nutrient needs.
 Athletes, for example, require much more energy and a higher intake of certain nutrients, such as iron.
 Sports nutritionists specialize in these needs.

-Those who follow strict diets, such as vegetarians and vegans, will benefit from a visit with a nutritionist who specializes in plant-based diets to make sure they are consuming all the nutrients they need.
+Those who follow strict diets, such as vegetarians and vegans, will benefit from working with a nutritionist who specializes in plant-based diets to make sure they are consuming all the nutrients they need.

 5) Help you craft a diet and meal plan that fits your personal needs